SYNTHESIS NOTE

 Do general-purpose language models trained only on text outperform domain-specific compressors like PNG and FLAC on their native data?
 This tests whether compression ability is universal or requires domain specialization.

-Note · 2026-02-22 · sourced from LLM Architecture
+Synthesis note · 2026-02-22 · sourced from LLM Architecture

 The source coding theorem (Shannon, 1948) makes this equivalence formal: maximizing log-likelihood is equivalent to minimizing bits per message.
 A probabilistic model IS a compressor, and a compressor IS a probabilistic model.
 Grünwald et al. (2309.10668) take this from theory to practice by measuring the offline compression capabilities of large language models across data modalities.